 If you roll out the dough by the pasta machine: Cut the dough into 5-6 pieces before processing each piece with a pasta sheet attachment, or with a manual pasta machine.

-Set the pasta machine at the narrower setting (number 2) and proceed as before.
-Continue to press the dough until the number 3 setting (which is not the thinner).
+- Set the pasta machine at the narrower setting (number 2) and proceed as before.
+Continue to press the dough until the number 5 setting (which is the thinnest).
 Repeat the same procedure for each piece of dough.